 Nebraska Revised Statute 19-2432

-(2) Notice of hearing on the reapportionment shall be given by publication one time in a newspaper published or of general circulation in the city or village not less than ten days prior to the hearing.
+(2) Notice of hearing on the reapportionment shall be given by publication one time in a legal newspaper in or of general circulation in the city or village not less than ten days prior to the hearing.
 Notice of the hearing shall be sent by mail to the owners of record title of each lot or parcel affected by any proposed or determined reapportionment in the same manner as is required under section 25-520.01.

 (4) Any notice required under this section may be waived in writing by any owner of any lot or parcel affected by any reapportionment.